Age-Related Cognitive Decline: The Science That Slows It Down

 The risk factor is greater if an immediate family member suffers from the disease, such as a parent or sibling.

-The specific gene mutation APOE ε4 is associated with higher levels of amyloid plaques and is often found in people who suffer from Alzheimer’s disease.
-Genetic testing can reveal the presence of any gene mutations that put you at risk for cognitive decline.
+For example, the specific gene mutation APOE ε4 is linked to higher levels of amyloid plaques and is often found in people with Alzheimer’s disease.

 Your doctor may order genetic testing if you have a family history of cognitive problems or early-onset dementia.